Latte Tags

 {while}

-Again, we write the cycle in exactly the same way as in PHP:
+Again, we write the loop exactly the same way as in PHP:

 {while $row = $result->fetch()}